Kidney Problems in Cats: Symptoms, Causes, and Treatment

 1. Glomerulonephritis

 Glomerulonephritis is a condition of the kidneys involving the glomeruli, the tiny filtering agents of the kidneys.
-These glomeruli become inflamed, possibly the immune system’s response to infections and other chronic conditions.
-As time passes by, the inflammation can hinder the kidney’s filtering process, leading to CKD.
+The glomeruli become inflamed, possibly from infections, chronic inflammation, and other health conditions.

 • Protein loss in the urine during vet exams